jaredsmurray/levi_demo/README.md

-# ICHPS 2025 BART Workshop Materials
+# Bayesian Modeling Hub Demo

-This repository hosts slides, data, and vignettes from the 2025 ICHPS BART Workshop.
+This repository hosts slides, data, and vignettes from the January 2025 demo.

 ## Software dependencies